osvaldomorenoornelas/CS179M-strawberry-cake-pacman-Verison-0/README.md

 This version (cshelton/PacMan-ctf github repo) was modified by Christian Shelton (cshelton@cs.ucr.edu) on June 23, 2020 to run under Python 3.

+### Important Note
+The main work was done in a different fork called tomehomme/CS179M-strawberry-cake-pacman-ctf.
+The version0 forked was created to turn in the work.
+Please refer to the other repository in order to see more commits and work stats.

 ## Agents Stragety
 The agents both have an aggressive strategy.